 - Differences Between Cash Settlement and Physical Settlement

 This method of settlement involves the seller of the financial instrument, not delivering the underlying asset but transfers the Net Cash position.
 For instance, the purchaser of a Sugarcane Futures contract, who wants to settle the contract in cash, will have to pay the difference between the Spot price of the contract as of the settlement date and the Futures price pre-decided.
 The purchaser is not required to take physical ownership of the sugarcane bundles.

-In derivatives, cash settlement is used in the case of Futures contract since it is monitored by an exchange ensuring smooth execution of the contract.
+In derivatives, cash settlement is used in the case of a Futures contract since it is monitored by an exchange, ensuring smooth execution of the contract.

-Extending the previous example of sugarcane in the commodities future market, assuming an investor goes long (buy) on 100 bushels of Sugarcane with current market price of $50 per bushel.
-Assuming, the settlement date is after 3 months post which if the price per bushel increase to $60 per bushel, then the investor gains:
+Extending the previous example of sugarcane in the commodities futures market, assuming an investor goes long (buy) on 100 bushels of sugarcane with a current market price of $50 per bushel.
+Assuming the settlement date is after three months post which if the price per bushel increase to $60 per bushel, then the investor gains:

 $60 (Exit Price) – $50 (Entry Price) = $10 per bushel